swebra/tetrix/README.md

 ## Build
-- `pnpm build` in the monorepo root
+- `npm run build` in the monorepo root
     > `npm run build` is ran on heroku deployment which should work locally, too.